So you just got your first guitar, and are looking for a way to learn to play?

 Best online guitar lessons websites

-This turned out to be a pretty long article, so here is a table summarizing the guitar lesson websites I can wholeheartedly recommend.
+This turned out to be a pretty long article, so here is a table summarizing the guitar lesson websites I can wholeheartedly recommend to electric and acoustic guitar players alike.

 |1.
 Guitar Tricks||Beginner|